People have been using boiling water to kill weeds since the first patent was made official way back in the 1880s. It’s not really a new thing.

 - Closed shoes

-The less exposed skin, the better.
+When killing weeds with boiling water, the less exposed skin, the better.
 This will help prevent accidental burns.

 Identifying the Weeds